-The VCBH offers a well-established, multi-faceted training program, supported by a COBRE center grant, a TCORS center grant, a T32 training grant, and research grants from the National Institutes on Health and the Food and Drug Administration.
-Continuously funded since 1990 by an Institutional Training Grant (PI: Stephen Higgins, PhD) from the National Institute on Drug Abuse, the VCBH is home to an excellent predoctoral and postdoctoral training program in substance abuse and health behavior research.
+The VCBH offers a well-established, multi-faceted training program, supported by a a NIH/FDA TCORS grant, a NIGMS COBRE grant, and a T32 institutional training grant, recently renewed for years 31-36.
+The VCBH's T32 program has been continuously funded since 1990 (PI: Stephen Higgins, PhD) from the National Institute on Drug Abuse and is home to an excellent predoctoral and postdoctoral training program in substance abuse and health behavior research.

-Trainees are typically experimental and clinical psychologists who receive individual mentoring by productive, NIH-supported independent scientists, seminars and courses in substance abuse and related fields of behavioral economics and behavioral pharmacology, along with training in grant writing and related aspects of career development.
-The vast majority (96%) of graduates of our training program obtain employment in research and scholarship and have been successful in establishing themselves as independent investigators.
-Indeed, the average age at receipt of the first R01 among our trainees over the 10-year period covering 2000-2010 was 34.6 years (33-37 yrs), which falls well below the 2015 NIH-average of 42.2 years for Ph.D.s.
+Trainees are typically experimental and clinical psychologists who receive individual mentoring by productive, NIH-supported independent scientists in substance abuse and related fields of behavioral economics and behavioral pharmacology.
+They attend seminars and courses related to their research career development along with training in grant writing.
+The vast majority (96%) of graduates in our training program obtain employment in research and scholarship and have been successful in establishing themselves as independent investigators.
+Indeed, the average age at receipt of the first R01 among our trainees over the 10-year period covering 2000-2010 was 34.6 years (33-37 yrs), which falls well below the 2015 NIH-average of 42.2 years for PhDs.

-The VCBH training program currently supports eight predoctoral and eight postdoctoral fellowships:
+The VCBH training program currently supports seven predoctoral and seven postdoctoral fellowships:

-Predoctoral fellows typically are full-time graduate students in the UVM Department of Psychology.
-The VCBH is fully integrated with the Departments of Psychology, with faculty holding joint appointments in the Departments of Psychiatry and Psychology.
-The training period is 4 - 5 years resulting in a Ph.D. in general/experimental or clinical psychology.
-Applicants must have completed their undergraduate degree in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
+Predoctoral fellows are full-time graduate students in the UVM Department of Psychological Science.
+The VCBH is fully integrated with this department with faculty holding joint appointments in the departments of psychiatry and psychological science.
+The training period is four to five years resulting in a PhD in general/experimental or clinical psychology.
+Applicants must have completed their undergraduate degree in psychology, behavior analysis, or a related discipline (residency restrictions may apply).
 Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
-Stipend, tuition, health care coverage, and travel funds provided by NIH Institutional Training Awards.
+Stipend, tuition, health care coverage, and travel funds are provided by NIH Institutional Training Awards and UVM.

-Postdoctoral fellows conduct independent research under the mentorship of a VCBH faculty member at one or more of the sites that make up the VCBH (see Resources).
-The training period is 2 - 3 years.
-Applicants must have completed doctoral training in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
+Postdoctoral associates conduct independent research under the mentorship of a VCBH faculty member at one or more of the sites that make up the VCBH (see Facilities & Resources).
+The training period is two to three years.
+Applicants must have completed doctoral training in psychology, behavior analysis, or a related discipline (residency restrictions may apply).
 Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
-Salary is competitive and commensurate with experience (PGY 1-7) and supported by NIH Institutional Training Awards.
+Salary is based on NIH stipend levels and is commensurate with experience (PGY 1-7) and supported by NIH Institutional Training Awards.